 Point of Presence (PoP) Requirement Hardware Requirements Port and Cross Connect Setup Vendor Management Remote Peering Businesses can connect to IXPs without being physically present, as the connections are made through the Remote Peering provider.
 Remote Peering does not necessitate the deployment of physical hardware at the IXP, making it quicker and more straightforward to establish peering connections.
 Businesses can access multiple IXPs using a single interconnection port.
 This setup requires just one cross-connect to the service port to interconnect across various IXPs.
 Businesses are relieved from the complexities of managing multiple IXPs relationships.
 Often, the Remote Peering provider offers end-to-end SLAs and a single contract.
-Direct Peering Businesses need to have a physical PoP at the IXP.
-Businesses need to invest in hardware installation, pay for colocation and utility fee at each IXP, as well as ongoing maintenance charges.
-Traditional Direct Peering requires a separate physical port and cross-connect for each IXP the network wishes to peer with.
+Direct Peering colocation Traditional Direct Peering requires a separate physical port and cross- connect for each IXP the network wishes to peer with.
 Traditional Peering requires businesses to manage individual IXPs, which often come with different SLAs and membership requirements.
 Epsilon's Remote Peering Epsilon's Remote Peering solution enables businesses to connect directly and securely to world-leading Internet Exchanges via Epsilon's robust infrastructure and PoPs, eliminating the need for physical presence at the IXP.
 Members with an active port from Epsilon can allocate a portion of the port's capacity to define a Virtual Local Area Network (VLAN) for peering remotely with IX members.
 Epsilon's Remote Peering service is powered by dedicated Layer 2 connectivity between businesses and the Internet Exchanges, and available on-demand via Epsilon's Network as a Service platform, Infiny.